seresino/siga-website/SETUP_CHECKLIST.md

 - If projects don't appear: Check Sanity Studio for published projects
 - If images don't load: Verify Sanity Project ID is correct in all files
-- If build fails: Run `npm install` again and check for errors
+- If build fails: Run `pnpm install` again and check for errors
-- TypeScript errors: These are expected until `npm install` is run
+- TypeScript errors: These are expected until `pnpm install` is run

 ## ✨ You're Done!